rgoshen/aws-lambda-serverless-architecture-bootcamp/README.md

   - can handle thousands fo concurrent API calls
   - gives you fill control to create your APIs with fine-grained access control and version management capabilities
 - DynamoDB
-  - hihgly-scalable high-performance NoSQL serverless database
+  - highly-scalable high-performance NoSQL serverless database
-  - can scale on demand to support virtually unlimited concurrent read/write operations with repsonse times in single-digit milliseconds
+  - can scale on demand to support virtually unlimited concurrent read/write operations with response times in single-digit milliseconds
   - DynamoDB DAX or DynamoDB Accelerator
     - can further bring down the response times from milliseconds to microseconds
     - DAX is a caching service